shinomontaz/lkhwrapper/README.md

 # lkhwrapper
-Set of overrides to provide a tsplib95 a convinient functionality suitable for cgo and other langages calls to avoid file exchange
+Set of overrides to provide a tsplib95 a convinient functionality for calls to avoid file exchange